brunchboy/park/README.md

 # Park

-A web application for allowing sharing of parking spaces by residents of a building.
+A web application supporting the sharing of parking spaces by residents of a building.

 In my setup, relies on Apache to terminate SSL using a